Mackenzie Airport

 📖 Plain English Explanation:

 This is the base forecast condition.
-Winds will be variable in direction at 3 kt.
+Winds from the West (260°) at 10 kt.
+Gusts up to 20 kt are expected.
 Visibility will be excellent at more than 6SM.
-Broken clouds at 800 feet.
-Instrument Flight Rules (IFR) conditions - instrument flying required.
+Broken clouds at 6000 feet.
+Conditions will be suitable for Visual Flight Rules (VFR) operations.

 VFR